-By Air: Chennai International Airport is the nearest airport, located about 19 km from the city downtown.
-IndiGo operates more than 90 daily, non-stop flights between Chennai and other key destinations.
+By air: Chennai International Airport is the nearest airport, located about 19 km from the city downtown.
+IndiGo operates more than 90 daily, non-stop flights to Chennai and other key destinations.

-By Bus: There are ample buses operated by the government and private companies that connect Chennai to rest of the country.
+By bus: There are ample buses operated by the government and private companies that connect Chennai to the rest of the country.

-Getting around: Chennai boasts of a vast network of local A/c and Non-A/c buses run by the Metropolitan Transport Corporation (MTC).
+Chennai boasts a vast network of local A/c and Non-A/c buses run by the Metropolitan Transport Corporation (MTC).
 Auto-rickshaws, taxis and cabs are other popular modes of transportation in the city.